C-Dev66/friendly_chat/README.md

 # friendly_chat

  A simple chat application for Android, iOS, and (optionally) the web.
  Will be used later for a personal app build down the road.
+First time editing theme for IOS & Android.
+Each with their respective colors.

 Keep your eye out for that project ;*